usnistgov/800-63-3/sp800-63-3/sec3_definitions.md

 In reference to identity evidence, the quality of not being expired or revoked.

 #### Verifier
 An entity that verifies the claimant’s identity by verifying the claimant’s possession and control of one or two authenticators using an authentication protocol.
-To do this, the verifier may also need to validate credentials that link the authenticator(s) and identity and check their status.
+To do this, the verifier may also need to validate credentials that link the authenticator(s) and identifier and check their status.